Dumortierite Properties, Facts and Photos

 The suffix 'ite' is often used when minerals are named after a person or place.
 Examples include labradorite, unakite, mookaite and Englishite.

-The names of many minerals are often pronounced incorrectly.
-A good example is the mineral sugilite which is almost always pronounced with a soft g as in 'genius' instead of with a hard g as in 'gun'.
+Many minerals' names are often mispronounced.
+A good example is sugilite, which is almost always pronounced with a soft g, as in 'genius', instead of with a hard g, as in 'gun'.
+A hard g should be used because sugilite was named after a Japanese professor named 'Sugi', pronounced with a hard g.

 Here's the recording.
-Scroll down to "Pronunciation of Dumortierite".
+Scroll down to 'Pronunciation of Dumortierite'.

 large dumortierite mineral in a museum display cabinet